 These images by Laurie Rae Baxter capture the processions in Sicily on Good Friday.
 In Sicily they are known as the “Mysteries”; we know them as “Stations of the Cross.”
 The Passion of the Christ comes to life through a live representation where real people all play a part in carrying the statue scenes of Christ’s final hours.
 Streets and Squares are transformed into a stage full of drama where betrayal, murder and the pain of a mother comes alive.

-Honouring the Dead in San Miguel
+Honoring the Dead in San Miguel L. Baxter & C. Cannon

-Skeletons, painted faces, and lots of sweets; No, it’s not Halloween, it’s Dia de Los Muertos or Day of the Dead — a celebration that honours the deceased in Mexico (and by people of Mexican heritage elsewhere).
+Skeletons, painted faces, and lots of sweets; No, it’s not Halloween, it’s Dia de Los Muertos or Day of the Dead — a celebration that honors the deceased in Mexico (and by people of Mexican heritage elsewhere).
 It combines indigenous Aztec and Catholic traditions.
 It’s believed that the spirits of the dead are allowed to visit their families on October 31st and leave on November 2nd.

 These images were taken in San Miguel, Mexico during the Dia de Los Muertos parade on November 2nd, 2019 by Laurie Baxter and Charles Cannon.